C. Radhakrishnan: Early life and education

-Chakkupurayil Radhakrishnan was born on 15 February 1939 in Chamravattam (a village in Tirur) in Malappuram district, which was then a part of the Madras Presidency of British India), to Parappur Madathil Madhavan Nair and Chakkupurayil Janaki Amma.
-He heard from his grandparents that Thunchaththu Ezhuthachan was an ancestor in his lineage, and this and other details of the information imparted to him formed the basis for creation of one of his works: the biography of Thunchaththu Ramanujan Ezhuthachan titled Theekkadal Kadanhu Thirumadhuram.
+Chakkupurayil Radhakrishnan was born on 15 February 1939 in Chamravattam (a village in Tirur) in Malappuram district, which was then a part of the Madras Presidency of British India, to Parappur Madathil Madhavan Nair — a veteran freedom fighter — and Chakkupurayil Janaki Amma.
+He heard from his grandparents that Thunchaththu Ezhuthachan was an ancestor in his lineage; this family tradition later provided the basis for his biographical novel on Ezhuthachan titled Theekkadal Kadanhu Thirumadhuram.